 A student has a serious obligation to report to all of his classes.
-Any unforeseen absence is to be reported by the student's parent or guardian by calling the attendance phone line (504) 483-3954 before 8:30 a.m. on the day of the absence.
+Any unforeseen absence is to be reported by the student's parent or guardian by calling the attendance phone line at (504) 483-3954 before 8:30 a.m. on the day of the absence.
 The person reporting the absence should leave his or her full name and relationship, the student's full name and grade level, the reason for his absence, and a phone number at which to be reached.

-A student who has been absent must, on the day of his return to school, first report to the Discipline Office to present a note written and signed only by a parent or guardian giving the reason for the absence.
+A student who has been absent must, on the day of his return to school, first report to the discipline office to present a note written and signed only by a parent or guardian giving the reason for the absence.
+Should the reason for the absence be a medical appointment, a doctor's note in lieu of a parent's note will be accepted.